 One of my favorite snacks was a beetroot hummus that I practically devoured in just a few bites.

 So what do you think?

-I hope you are excited to check out these eateries in St. Croix!
+I hope you are excited to check out these eateries and restaurants in St. Croix!
 We had so much fun trying these restaurants, meeting the owners and getting to the know the island even more.
 I have a lot more content on St. Croix if you visit my YouTube Channel too!